yacineb/nodejs-templates/README.md

 Add a custom and wise heatlhcheck to your container, a good practice for http(s) services is to expose a _health route and probe it.

 This is essential for HA, load balancing, docker daemon built in helthcheck and container orchestration systems : Swarm, K8s.

+## CI/CD

+These are some considerations:

+- Include your git revision as a part of the docker image's tag. this gets the latest git revision (uuid4):
+ `$(git log -1 --format=%h)`

+ - Beware of docker build cache.
+If you're not confident with it you can disable it by passing ` --no-cache` to `docker build`